 Advisory Fee or Commission?

-I want my clients to fully understand the types of financial services I provide.
-The bulk of my business is conducted under a fee-based structure, which I prefer.
-Some types of business are not available in that structure, and earn me commission.
+We want our clients to fully understand the types of financial services we provide.
+The bulk of our business is conducted under a fee-based structure, which we prefer.
+Some types of business are not available in that structure, and earn us commissions.

-If you have any question about what type of business I am discussing with you, please ask!
+If you have any question about what type of business we are discussing with you, please ask!

 Fee-Based Advisory business

-This accounts for most of my business revenue.
-In this capacity I am supervised by Cambridge RIA and am held to the standard of acting in my clients’ best interests.
+This accounts for most of our business revenue.
+In this capacity we are supervised by Cambridge RIA and are held to the standard of acting in the clients’ best interests.

 - Advisor-Managed Models